WeFoster/Documentation/_kb articles/wefoster-theme-documentation.md

 2. Click on > **Homepage**

 Here you'll see the available layout options for your homepage.
 Once you are done customizing save your changes and that's all there is to it!

-### Extending the Homepage (Developers & Advanced Users)

-The homepage template can be extended via actions, filters and constants.
-Additionally you can overwrite the template contents inside your child theme.
-Take a look at the additional reading links at the bottom of this article.

  [1]: https://raw.githubusercontent.com/WeFoster/Documentation/master/screenshots/menu-options.png
  [2]: https://raw.githubusercontent.com/WeFoster/Documentation/master/screenshots/menu-customiser.gif